Final build I generally use

 Greater Mark of Attack Damage

 Weaker late, stronger early.
 Helps with csing too as you deal more damage.
 Use these if you want help csing.
+Generally the best marks to use.

 greater mark of critical strike chance